 Nigerian society.
-Hence, while studies in Nigeria abound on the influence of microfinance on the socio-economic status of women and the alleviation of poverty, negligible attention has been paid on the influence such intervention has on women's health and the need to appreciate the integration of health services into microfinance intervention as a pathway to sustainable poverty alleviation.
-This informs the focus of this paper which specifically seeks to identify the health related services offered in microfinance banks with integrated health services (IHS), examine the attitude of clients towards their personal health and level of importance attached to their health by clients and document the set and achieved goals of respondents.
+Hence, while studies in Nige abound on the influence of microfinance on the soc economic status of women and the alleviation poverty, negligible attention has been paid on influence such intervention has on women's health at the need to appreciate the integration of health service into microfinance intervention as a pathway sustainable poverty alleviation.
+This informs the foc of this paper which specifically seeks to identify the health related services offered in microfinance ban with integrated health services (IHS), examine the attitude of clients towards their personal health and level of importance attached to their health by clientand document the set and achieved goals respondents.